DevExpress/devextreme-documentation/concepts/05 UI Components/DateRangeBox/00 Getting Started with DateRangeBox/10 Set the Accepted Date Range.md

 ---

-Run the code and ensure that the only available dates are between 1 Jan 1920 and 1 Jan 2030.
+Run the code and ensure that the only available dates are between two weeks before and two weeks after the current date.
 Next, we will configure the UI component's initial values.